 [d] –The Sentencing Judge

-The purpose of this bill is to ensure the integrity of the plea bargaining process across the country.
-The legislation would strengthen the principles of “Due Process” and ensure that the rights of all citizens are protected, including the accused who’s acceptance to the sentence being offered would be presented to the court for its approval.
-This would enhance the integrity of the legal profession and the courts respect for the process.
+The purpose of this bill is to ensure judicial integrity in plea bargaining across Canada The legislation would strengthen the principles of “Due Process” and ensure the legal rights of both victims and accused citizens are protected. [ A plea bargain with signed accountability would enhance the integrity of the legal profession and show respect for fair and equal justice ]

-Note: The change made from the original proposal, is the removal of the, “Victim” as a party to the plea-bargain.
-After consultation and thought, I have concluded that this change is not only warranted, but needed.
-At trial, a victim or family member has the ability to make a presentation before the court, (Victim impact statement) a right that is absolutely necessary and proper.
-This right also exists in cases where a plea-bargain is being considered, which again, is a proper and just way for a victim to be heard.
-However, in keeping with the fairness of a trial, a victim, who can give testimony and present the court with a victim impact statement, cannot hold the court hostage due to any personal animosity they may hold against the accused.
-At a non-jury trial, the prosecution and defence make their cases, and a judge determines guilt or innocence based on evidence both given and challenged.
-In the case of a plea bargain, a signed agreement qualifies the evidence and the length of sentence being sought, something the the defendant must agree to.
-Once presented to the court, the judge can either sign off or refuse the plea, and if the latter is chosen, can ask the defendant if he/she wishes to consider a new agreement or go to trial.
+Note: The change made from the original proposal in 1999 is the removal of the, “Victim” as a party to the plea-bargain.
+After legal consultation and thought, I have concluded that this change is not only warranted, but necessary.
+At trial, a victim or family member has the ability to make a presentation, (Victim impact statement) a right that is absolutely necessary and proper.
+Adding the victim’s required signature to the plea agreement is therefore not needed alongside a victim impact statement, and by excluding it from the plea the court cannot be held hostage to personal animosity.
+A judge determines guilt or innocence based on evidence given and challenged.
+In the case of a plea bargain, a signed agreement qualifies this process, which includes the length of sentence offered to the defendant who’s signature confirms acceptance.
+Once presented to the court, the judge can either sign off on the plea or refuse it; if the latter is chosen, the judge can seek a new agreement and consider bail if required while a trial date is being set.

-Now let’s take a closer look at the three reasons given for dismissing the need for a “Bill of Integrity, and consider the response I added to each:
+Let’s take a closer look at the three reasons given for dismissing the need for the “Bill of Integrity in 2002, and consider the highlighted responses which I have added:

-(1) “The vast majority of dealings between Crown attornerys and defence counsel are already characterized by the upmost of professional honesty, courtesy, and integrity in criminal court proceedings;” and, (2)“While adversaries, they are nonetheless bound by their professional codes of conduct and procedual rules.” …In “Poor Man’s Justice, and in my posts, it is clear why these self-serving narratives have no merit.
-Even if the manipulation and deception used in my case is chosen to be disbelieved, the question left to be asked is, “Could this happen when there is no accountability in the process?”
+(1) “The vast majority of dealings between Crown attornerys and defence counsel are already characterized by the upmost of professional honesty, courtesy, and integrity in criminal court proceedings;” and, (2)“While adversaries, they are nonetheless bound by their professional codes of conduct and procedual rules.” …In my book, “Poor Man’s Justice” it is made clear why these self-serving narratives have no merit…If the deception used by the justice system in my case is ignored, the question still exists, “Could this happen when there is no accountability built into the process?”
+The answer is clearly a profound, …Yes!

-The third explanation given as to why the justice system believes there is no need for legislation on the matter of intergrity is even more astonishing!
+The justice system’s third explanation on why there is no need for legislation which would enhance integrity in the plea bargaining process is even more astonishing!

 Manufactured senerios, like “new evidence” being passed off as a reason to avoid accountability muddy’s the waters.
-In a trial setting, new evidence by the prosecution, if it exists, is presented in court and can be questioned by the defence.
-If you look closely at this third excuse given to avoid accountability, it suggests sentencing could proceed on evidence that has not been subjected to cross-examination.
-Such a blantant disregard for due process leaves one to wonder if it is the presence of a signed plea-bargain that the justice system fears.
-Manipulating someone into a plea, knowing it does not exist; is about as far away from being fair and just as you can get…but to do so while maintaining an ability to vilify, degrade, and dehumanize someone with manufactured and unquestioned innuendo given to the public is an outrageous and disgraceful act, and criminal in itself.
-In my case, government paid lawyers sat at both tables…prosecution and defence, innuendo and falsehoods went unquestioned, such as my panic attack that happened days before the assault, which was falsly described as occuring ten years earlier.
-On the other hand, the leading psychatrist’s conclusion in the forensic report, believed my severe depression should be a considered factor in sentencing…this went unmentioned by the judge, who’s only reference to the doctor’s conclusion was the amount of alcohol I had consumed that night.
+In a trial setting new evidence presented by the prosecution can be questioned by the defence, but this third excuse used by the justice system to avoid accountability, suggests sentencing could proceed on evidence that has not faced cross-examination.
+Such a blantant disregard for due process leaves one to wonder if it is a signed plea-bargain which the justice system fears, and it leads to another question…why?.
+Manipulating someone into a plea, knowing it does not exist, as happened in my case, is about as far away from being fair and just as you can get…but to do so while maintaining an ability to vilify, degrade, and dehumanize someone with manufactured and unquestioned innuendo is a disgraceful judicial act which I believe is criminal in itself.
+In my case, government paid lawyers sat at both tables…prosecution and defence.
+On both sides, innuendo and falsehoods went unquestioned, such as my panic attack that happened days before the assault, which was falsely described by a justice system social worker as occuring ten years earlier.
+Disregarded in the same document was the psychatrist’s conclusion which stated that my severe depression and inability to fully understand my actions that night should be a considered factor in sentencing, which also went unmentioned by the judge who’s only reference to the doctor’s findings was the amount of alcohol consumed that night.